dm-mensavi/SimonGame/README.md

 # SimonGame

-This site is live at site is live at https://dm-mensavi.github.io/SimonGame/
+This site is live at https://dm-mensavi.github.io/SimonGame/

 ## About Simon game and how to play